 The Birth Of The Indian Premier League

 The year was 2007.
-India were playing in the inaugural ICC T20 World Cup in South Africa, but even before they had played their first match, Mr Lalit Modi had set certain plans in motion that would see the T20 format become the face of the sport for years to come.
+India was playing in the inaugural ICC T20 World Cup in South Africa, but even before they had played their first match, Mr. Lalit Modi had set certain plans in motion that would see the T20 format become the face of the sport for years to come.
 The success of the domestic T20 tournaments in England (a desperate measure initially, to increase viewership of a dying sport), coupled with the fact that the Zee Group had ambitiously launched a T20 league called Indian Cricket League, the same name that Lalit Modi had registered a company with, led a furious Modi to collaborate with the BCCI to form a brand new cricket league.

-On 13th September 2007, The Indian Premier League was born, at a function held in New Delhi, attended by the ICC Chief Ray Mali, as well as the BCCI Chief Sharad Pawar, who praised Lalit Modi for his determination to bring the IPL to life.
+On 13th September 2007, The Indian Premier League was born, at a function held in New Delhi, attended by the ICC Chief Ray Mali, as well as the BCCI chief Sharad Pawar, who praised Lalit Modi for his determination to bring the IPL to life.
 Being endorsed by the two most powerful men in the world of cricket made it very easy for Modi to get the approvals of all the main cricket boards across the world for access to their primary pool of players, ensuring that the IPL is going to be a star-studded affair right from the word go.

 The Glitz And Glamour When Bollywood Met Cricket – A New Era

-Just a couple of weeks after the IPL was formally announced, India won the inaugural ICC T20 World Cup with a dramatic last over win over arch-rivals Pakistan in the final, sending fans into an absolute frenzy.
+Just a couple of weeks after the IPL was formally announced, India won the inaugural ICC T20 World Cup with a dramatic last-over win over arch-rivals Pakistan in the final, sending fans into an absolute frenzy.
 Wild celebrations followed for many days after the win, and the whole country united in sheer joy, highlighting the popularity and acceptance of the T20 format.
-The fact that it was India who won the first ever T20 World Cup gave Lalit Modi and the other organizers the confidence to go all out with their proposed league.
+The fact that it was India who won the first-ever T20 World Cup gave Lalit Modi and the other organizers the confidence to go all out with their proposed league.

 The plan was to make it large, beyond anyone’s imagination.
 And what better way than to combine the two most passionately followed industries in the country – Cricket and Bollywood.
-Prominent Bollywood celebrities were invited to purchase teams in the newly proposed franchise-based tournament, to increase the glamour quotient as well as giving them an exciting platform to tap in to the eventual profits.
+Prominent Bollywood celebrities were invited to purchase teams in the newly proposed franchise-based tournament, to increase the glamour quotient as well as giving them an exciting platform to tap into the eventual profits.

-- The ‘King Of Bollywood’ Shahrukh Khan was one of the first and biggest names to sign up for this league, His production company Red Chillies Entertainment, in partnership with another famous actress Juhi Chawla, purchased the Kolkata franchise for a sum $75 million, and promptly named it Kolkata Knight Riders.
+- The ‘King Of Bollywood’ Shahrukh Khan was one of the first and biggest names to sign up for this league, His production company Red Chillies Entertainment, in partnership with another famous actress Juhi Chawla, purchased the Kolkata franchise for a sum of $75 million and promptly named it Kolkata Knight Riders.

-- Preity Zinta was the next big Bollywood biggie to sign up, along with her then partner Ness Wadia.
-Together they purchased 46% of the Punjab franchise, and named it Kings XI Punjab.
+- Preity Zinta was the next big Bollywood biggie to sign up, along with her then-partner Ness Wadia.
+Together they purchased 46% of the Punjab franchise and named it Kings XI Punjab.

 - Popular actress and yoga master Shilpa Shetty too got into the act, purchasing a stake in Rajasthan Royals along with her husband Raj Kundra.

-- India’s richest man, Mukesh Ambani could obviously not stay behind, and his wife Nita Ambani purchased 100% stake in the Mumbai franchise, naming it Mumbai Indians.
+- India’s richest man, Mukesh Ambani could obviously not stay behind, and his wife Nita Ambani purchased a 100% stake in the Mumbai franchise, naming it Mumbai Indians.